-The scene The Pro’s shop at a tennis club somewhere in the suburbs.
+The Pro’s shop at a tennis club somewhere in the suburbs.

 Daniel – fit, skilful and patient.